If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 If you want the best possible results, you shouldn't make this mistake.

-When you eat a protein-rich breakfast, you will have greater satiety and therefore, you will reduce the possibility of committing mistakes in the diet.
+When you eat a protein-rich breakfast, you will have a greater satiety and therefore you will reduce the possibility of making mistakes in the diet.
 (Link)

 In addition, after eight hours or more without eating any food, your body will thank you for a good dose of protein.

-The pre-workout meal is one of those considered crucial, as this is the one that will serve as “fuel” for your training.
+The pre-workout meal is one of those considered crucial, since this is what will serve as ?fuel? for your training.

 The act of training alone is already quite catabolic, being the most catabolic moment of the day, and that is why a good meal is very important here.